Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 Here the principal covariate available is a polygon map (showing the distribution of mapping units).
 In this model it is assumed that the trend is constant within mapping units and that the stochastic residual is spatially uncorrelated.
-In that case the Best Linear Unbiased Predictor of the values is simple averaging of soil properties per unit [@Webster2001Wiley p.43]:
+In that case, the Best Linear Unbiased Predictor of the values is simple averaging of soil properties per unit [@Webster2001Wiley p.43]: